 Beehive – giant oil prospect in 40m water depth

 WA-488-P (Melbana Energy - 100%) is located in the Bonaparte Gulf between the producing Blacktip gas field and the undeveloped Turtle and Barnett oil discoveries and has an area of 4,074 km2.

-Melbana has identified the giant Beehive prospect, located in ~40m water depth and defined by a tight grid of high quality 2D seismic data, as one of the largest undrilled hydrocarbon prospects in Australia.
+Melbana has identified the giant Beehive prospect, located in ~40m water depth and defined by a high quality 3D seismic data, as one of the largest undrilled hydrocarbon prospects in Australia.
 The Beehive prospect is a 180km2 isolated carbonate build up of Carboniferous age with 400m of mapper vertical relief and a crest at 4,100m.
 Beehive is analagous to the giant Tengiz field in the Caspian basin which is also a Carboniferous isolated carbonate build-up.

 Beehive is located close to several existing facilities, including Icthys project and Blacktip field and pipeline offering several options for future monetisation.